bocoup/webpack-workshop/content/00-core/00-class-introduction/content/00-intro.md

 ???

 We only have a few hours with you today but let's go around very briefly and you can introduce yourself and share the sort of work you do.

+---

+# Upcoming sections

+--

+### 1. Introduction to webpack and module bundlers

+???

+The first section of our couse will describe what webpack is, what problems it solves, and teach some very simple basics of setting up webpack with an example application.

+--
+### 2. Webpack Loaders

+???

+The second section we will study in more detail one of webpacks extremely powerful features, loaders.
+We will be building upon our previous example application to include some loaders.

+--

+### 3. Webpack Plugins

+???

+After we've practiced with loaders, we will dive into another of webpack's features, Plugins.
+We will learn how to enhance our projects with some example plugins.

+---

+# Questions before we get started?

+???
+After we handle questions, advance to the next slide and perhaps offer a quick bathroom break